-Why we are introducing the IFPR
+Why we have introduced the IFPR

-Who will be subject to the IFPR
+Who is subject to the IFPR

 - MiFID investment firms authorised and regulated by us